AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

         value2
         ```

-        You can also add callback conditions in the policy \(if callback parameters are not added, upload verification is not performed on policy\).
+        You can also add callback conditions to the policy.
+If the callback parameters are not added, upload verification is not performed on the policy.
 Example:

         ```
         { "expiration": "2014-12-01T12:00:00.000Z",